Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 3. Create a Vendor Database

-Categorizing suppliers and contractors by risk level is another important part of vendor risk assessments, but before you can do that, you need a centralized database to store vendor information.
+Categorizing suppliers and contractors by risk level is another important part of the vendor risk assessment process.
+But before you can do that, you need a centralized database to store vendor information.
 This third-party “inventory” helps you manage vendors throughout the contract lifecycle, from onboarding to renewal or termination.

 At this stage, you should also create broad vendor categories based on anticipated risks: